awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**List all Disabled Maintenance Windows**
+**List all disabled Maintenance Windows**
 Run the following command:

 ```
 aws ssm describe-maintenance-windows --filters "Key=Enabled,Values=false"
 ```

-The system returns information like the following\.
+The system returns information like the following:

 ```
 {